 Frequently asked questions

 Online sports wagering is one of the most highly regulated industries in Australia, governed by over 17,000 pages of state and federal regulation.
 The industry is accountable to approximately 26 different regulatory bodies that scrutinise operations.
-Find out more by visiting our Advocacy page.

 In accordance with Anti-Money Laundering legislation stipulated by the Commonwealth Government, all accounts held with Australian wagering service providers (WSPs) are subject to a customer identification process.
 Australian citizens and residents are required to verify their identity electronically upon opening a new account.
 The WSP you have opened an account with will guide you through the process via their wagering platforms.
 You will not be able to place a bet until your age and identity has been verified.